 With all of that being said there are some things that I (and I am sure most child development experts would agree) believe aren’t great about baby talk.

-Studies have shown that when babies around 6 months of age are given a card with 4 pictures on it and the word for one of these pictures is spoken, the baby will look longer at the picture matching the spoken word than any of the other pictures on the card.
+Studies have shown that when babies between 6 and 9 months of age are given a card with 4 pictures on it and the word for one of these pictures is spoken, the baby will look longer at the picture matching the spoken word than any of the other pictures on the card.

-You can still use some more exaggerated inflection and intonation to keep their attention but you do not need to use sentences like “did baby go poopy?”, why not say “did you poop?” instead.
+You can still use some more exaggerated inflection and intonation to keep their attention but you do not need to use sentences like “did baby go poopy?”, why not say “did you poop?” (using inflection at the end) instead.

 Your goal should be to model appropriate vocabulary and grammar to your child, especially as your child gets older.

 Try to cut out true made up words like “num num”, “tata”, etc. Saying words like “uh oh” or “doggy” are fine.

 Also, refrain from speaking in the 3rd person.
 This one is probably my biggest pet peeve when it comes to baby talk.